-A senior thesis need not explore its topic at the level of detail that would be expected of a graduate student, but it should at least acknowledge in an organized fashion the major categories of evidence that may be brought to bear on its argument.
-A faculty adviser may think of a strong thesis as one that could (with significant rewriting) provide a framework for a future graduate-level seminar or research paper.
+A senior project need not explore its topic at the level of detail that would be expected of a graduate student, but it should at least acknowledge in an organized fashion the major categories of evidence that may be brought to bear upon its argument or its goals.
 It is the responsibility of the student and the faculty adviser to select and shape a topic that will be sufficiently narrow to be addressed in the manner described above.